 From an aesthetic point of view the part that took most effort to get right was the space between the door and around the rear wheel.
 I think I have tried pretty much any panel combination there is, but non of them resulted in a satisfying visual appeal.
 That is until this final solution came up, but it took ages to get to this.
 It might not be perfect, but in my opinion it has a good curvature flow, looks clean, and fits well with the rest of the car, keeping things nicely in balance.

 It seems like everytime I start a new big Technic project, the concepts I come up and want to try executing are always causing me major headaches to solve.
 Sometimes I fail miserably, most of the times I have to make some big compromises so that the model only lives half up to what was intended, and rarely am I actually very pleased with the result that it surpasses my expectations.
 This is one of those rare occasions.
 Is it flawless?
 Most certainly not!
 But imho this is one of my finest models created.
 The only disadvantage is that I have no clue at the moment what I can try to improve next time.
 It will probably take a while before I will undertake another big project, so do not expect any other new Technic creation anytime soon.

-Update: Now you can build your own copy of the Predator!
-After several weeks of hard works the building instructions are now ready and available through a friend of mine who is hosting them at his website Crowkillers
+Want to build your own copy of the Predator?
+After several weeks of hard works the building instructions including a full parts list are now ready and available through Rebrickable.

 Most of the parts should be quite common and easy to obtain.
 If however the wheelcovers are too much of a problem for you to get hold of, I’d suggest the following alternative: